 - per code block (see the section on Chunk options)

-In the following example, we set echo: false
+In the following example, we set echo: false and warning: false.

 This means that no code and no warnings are shown, except you state it otherwise in a specific code block.